isaac-olatunji/retail-sales-profitability-analysis-sql/README.md

 ## Project Assets

-Screenshots of SQL query outputs and analysis results are available in the **Assets/screenshots** folder.
+Screenshots of SQL query outputs and analysis results are organised by section in the **Assets/screenshots** folder.

 ---